ruuda/blog/posts/a-type-system-for-rcl-part-1-introduction.md

 ## Why types?

-R<!---->C<!---->L is implemented as a tree-walking interpreter that can do dynamic dispatch on the values it encounters.
+R<!---->C<!---->L is implemented as a tree-walking interpreter that can dispatch on the values it encounters.
 It does not have a compiler that _needs_ type information to know what instruction to select, or to emit the correct memory offset for a struct field.